 This includes the responsibility to provide appropriate information to other parties involved in the product’s manufacture.
-They also have responsibilities to comply with the Manufacturing Principles, including maintaining the appropriate licence or GMP compliance.
+They also have responsibilities to comply with the Manufacturing Principles, including maintaining the appropriate licence or Good Manufacturing Practice (GMP) compliance.

-Registrants may provide each sub-contractor (contract manufacturer) with copies of the relevant registration documents or a dated outline of the process being undertaken, along with product related information summaries.
+Registrants may provide each sub-contractor (a contract manufacturer) with copies of the relevant registration documents or a dated outline of the process being undertaken, along with product-related information summaries.
 This information must be consistent with the application for product registration submitted to, and approved by, the Australian Pesticides and Veterinary Medicines Authority (APVMA).

 - a dated overall product statement